 - 1. To identify antecedent and setting events that may be precursors to targeted problem behaviors. - 2.
-To identify new skills and replacement behaviors that need to be taught to the individual and reinforced across environments. - 3.
-To identify the behavioral function of targeted problem behaviors and recommend function based interventions.
+To identify new skills and replacement behaviors can be taught to the individual and reinforced across environments. - 3.
+To identify the behavioral function of targeted problem behaviors and recommend function-based interventions.